krishnanlab/PyGenePlexus/docs/source/notes/faqs.rst

 gene list that is able to be converted to an Entrez ID and is also in the network is considered part of the positive class.

-Genes in the negative class based on the chosen Geneset Context.
+Genes are assigned to the negative class based on the chosen Geneset Context.
 The default Geneset Context is Combined, which used all available geneset collections.

 GenePlexus then automatically selects the genes in the negative class by: